FREQUENTLY ASKED QUESTIONS: GRADUATE ADMISSIONS

 Are the GRE/TOEFL exams required and, if so, is a subject area required for the GRE?

-Yes, the GRE general exam is required for students applying to all graduate programs at UCSB, including chemical engineering.
-Subject area exams, however, are not required for chemical engineering.
+No. The GRE is not being required for the Fall 2021 application cycle.
 The TOEFL or IELTS exams are required for all International students whose native language is not English.
 The only exception is granted to those who have completed a degree program in the United States.

 What is the minimum score for the GRE and TOEFL?